afnog/sse/virtualization/ganeti-exercise.md

 This will start the debugging webserver on port 8000, so you can check that everything is working by visiting http://192.168.56.10:8000.
-You should get a white page with a login and password box, but no styling (colours, images, etc.)
+You should get a white page with a login and password box, but no styling (colours, images, etc.) If not, check the console output for error messages.

 Create the file `/opt/ganeti_webmgr/wsgi.py` with the following contents: